 Step 3: Add a one-click “Buy” button

 Not all visitors want to go through the checkout process, filling in all the necessary forms.
-Take care of those customers and give them an opportunity to place an order in one click.
+Take care of those customers and give them an opportunity to place an order with one click.

 Example of one-click “Buy” button in website checkout design on Amazon

-The speed of order placement is a definite plus of this approach, but it can have drawbacks as well — for example, if in this case it is impossible to pay for the order online.
+This approach's definite plus is the speed of order placement, but it can also have drawbacks — for example, if it is impossible to pay for the order online.

-Step 4: Make an accent on the main CTA in website checkout design
+Step 4: Make an accent on the main CTA in website design

 Step 5: Motivate your customers instead of limiting them

-If you have a minimum order value, be sure to inform the user about it and show the benefit of buying products for a bigger amount.
-Just motivate the customer using cross-sell and upsell tools, offer to order additional items to get free shipping or a gift, give a discount when a purchase for a certain amount is made, and so on.
+If you have a minimum order value, be sure to inform the user about it and show the benefit of buying products for a bigger amount:

 Show the quantity of goods in stock in the product card, in the cart and on the checkout page.
 Make it impossible to add and buy products if they are not in stock.
-If the customer added the goods to the cart, left, came back to complete the order later, and during that time the products had already been purchased, make sure to inform the customer about it and specify which item is no longer available.
+If the customer added the goods to the cart, left, came back to complete the order later, and during that time the products had already been purchased, make sure to inform the customer about it.
+Specify which item is no longer available.

 Step 7: Don’t require registration before order placement